"Je suppose" vs "J'imagine": what's the difference in French (Emily in Paris, season 2, ep.7)

 (…)

-She explains that most of the students in the class had difficulty with the test they had to take between the phrase I guess and I imagine.
+She explains that most of the students in the class had difficulty with the test they had to do between the expressions j'imagine and je suppose.

 In this scene from "Emily in Paris", the teacher explains that there is a difference.

-In fact, these two expressions are really very, very close and I think that nobody is going to tell you, to make a remark to you if you use I imagine instead of I suppose or I suppose instead of I imagine.
+In reality, these two expressions are very, very close and I don't think anyone is going to tell you or make a remark if you use j'imagine instead of je suppose or je suppose instead of j'imagine.

 Simply because it means almost the same thing.